Honors Program Director

 How are students recruited for your program?
 May students recommend

-an overall 3.3 average, with a 3.5 average in English courses; faculty recommendations and the student's
+an overall 3.3 average, with a 3.5 a verage in English courses; acceptance is based on the strength

 3. How does a student graduate with honors from your department?